-As an emperor’s cook you often had a hard time.
-Special wishes had to be fulfilled, banquets prepared and gala dinners organised.
-But at the time of the Crusades, the fate of His Majesty’s cook could be even harsher.
-Then it happened that he had not only to fry the leg of a lamb, but also to boil the emperor.
-Really.
+As an emperor’s cook, you often had a hard time fulfilling special requests, preparing banquets, and organizing gala dinners.
+But during the time of the Crusades, the fate of His Majesty’s cook could be even harsher.
+It was not uncommon for them to not only fry the leg of a lamb but also to boil the emperor.
+Yes, really.

-In many cultures the belief was widespread that great care was needed after the death of an important person so that after his demise paradise or eternal life could be secured.
-Treasures were piled up and mummies were produced.
+In many cultures, it was widely believed that great care was needed after the death of an important person to secure paradise or eternal life.
+Treasures were piled up, and mummies were produced.

-A similar belief prevailed in Europe in the Middle Ages.
-It was a widespread conviction that it took all the bones of a deceased to rise from the dead on Judgment Day.
-Normally this need for completeness was met by burying the totality of the dead.
-However, problems arose when the deceased died far away from home, for example in Palestine on a crusade, and his return became unpleasant due to the progressive decay of the body.
-Then a rude practice was used.
-One cooked the sovereign – or the queen – and neatly separated bones from flesh.
+A similar belief prevailed in medieval Europe.
+It was a widespread conviction that all the bones of a deceased were needed to rise from the dead on Judgment Day.
+Normally, this need for completeness was met by burying the entire body.
+However, problems arose when the deceased died far away from home, for example, on a crusade in Palestine, and the return of the body became unpleasant due to the progressive decay.
+Then, a crude practice was used, and the sovereign or queen was cooked and the bones were neatly separated from the flesh.

 This custom was called ‘mos teutonicus’ – in Latin ‘according to German custom’, even though French nobles also used this practice.
 Boncompagno da Signa offers a brief description in the 13th century: “The Germans remove the intestines from the corpses of high-ranking men when they die in foreign countries, and let the rest boil in cauldrons until all the meat, tendons and cartilage are separated from the bones.
 These bones, washed in fragrant wine and sprinkled with spices, are then taken back to their homeland.”